 DFI has received a complaint against Cash Advance USA.
 It appears that this entity is operating an advance fee scam.
 Cash Advance USA is not licensed with the Department.
 The Department cautions consumers not to provide any personal or financial information to unlicensed businesses as such entities may be conducting a scam or otherwise violating Washington State law.
 Often times, an unlicensed business will require that the consumer pay a fee in advance of receiving a loan but will not provide the loan after receiving the consumer’s funds.

 The following seemingly fictitious business phone numbers are also associated with Cash Advance USA:

 Advanced Cash Services is not licensed by the Department.
 This entity is not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
 Washington residents are advised that state law provides in RCW 31.45.105(1)(d) and (3) that a small loan made by an unlicensed entity to a person physically located in Washington is uncollectible and unenforceable in Washington State.

 Advanced Cash Services has used an email address email@example.com and does not have a listed telephone number or address.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
-Consumers can determine whether lenders are properly licensed using the "Verify a License" feature on DFI’s website at www.dfi.wa.gov/consumers/findcompany.htm.
+Consumers can determine whether lenders are properly licensed using the "Verify a License" feature on the DFI’s website at www.dfi.wa.gov.

-Washington State residents, if you are suspicious of unlicensed activity by a lender please contact the Washington State Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+Washington State residents, if you are suspicious of unlicensed activity by a payday lender please contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.